Skip to main content

 Event Space: the set of outcomes that make up an event.
 The symbol is usually a capital letter.

 Start with an experiment.
-Suppose that the experiment is rolling a die.
-The sample space is {1, 2, 3, 4, 5, 6}.
-The event that you want is to get a 6, and the event space is {6}.
-To do this, roll a die 10 times.
-When you do that, you get a 6 two times.
-Based on this experiment, the probability of getting a 6 is 2 out of 10 or 1/5.
-To get more accuracy, repeat the experiment more times.
-It is easiest to put this in a table, where n represents the number of times the experiment is repeated.
-When you put the number of 6s found over the number of times you repeat the experiment, this is the relative frequency.
+Suppose we roll a die.
+The sample space is {1, 2, 3, 4, 5, 6}, and the event of interest is getting a 6, so the event space is {6}.
+Now roll the die 10 times.
+If a 6 appears 2 times, then the estimated probability of getting a 6 is 2 out of 10, or 1/5.
+To obtain a more accurate estimate, repeat the experiment many more times.
+It is helpful to organize the results in a table, where n represents the number of trials.
+The ratio of the number of 6s to the total number of trials is called the relative frequency.

 n Number of 6s Relative Frequency